 If however you use AI to intentionally write for an AI audience you are engaged in a more interesting project.
 One more transhumanist in focus and vision.
 You and your fellow practitioners are building the machines to render obsolete human writing and ideas altogether.
 We exist for the machines, the slave-master dialectic receives its flip.

 The role of humans in the circulation and evolution of ideas will certainly be reduced in such an ecosystem.
-And that may perhaps be the intent.
+And that may perhaps be the intent, dystopian as it may sound.
 So long as you are aware of it.

-§13.
+§16.
 Now let us say you do not wish to delegate the painstaking work of mechanical keyboard input to an entity without the fingers to experience carpal tunnel syndrome.
-You yourself write.

-Crisp, rich writing to offset the vacuous gloss.
+Crisp, rich writing to offset the vacuous gloss of ChatGPT.

 The teleological argument for God's existence points to the marvel of eye and optics and asks the question how Darwinism can justify the quantum leap of vision from the incrementalism of natural selection.

-Find your leaps and bounds that exist a qualitative tier or two above the mean, above what the AI can produce in its aggregate regurgitations.
+Find your leaps and bounds that exist a qualitative tier or two above what the AI can produce in its aggregate regurgitations of the mean.

 Metaphors and expressions that elude the comprehension of the mime.